Close

 D) Outgo

-The expenditure on R&D during 2021-22 and in the previous year was:
+The expenditure on R&D during FY2023 and in the previous year was:

 Conservation of Energy

-Company continues its efforts to reduce and optimise the energy consumption at all its manufacturing facilities, and its corporate office at Pune.
+Company continues its efforts to reduce and optimise the energy consumption at all its manufacturing facilities, including corporate office at Pune.

-Significant reduction in energy consumption has been achieved by various ENCON initiatives as shown hereunder:
+Significant reduction in energy consumption has been achieved as shown hereunder (key initiatives):

 A) Electrical Energy